Simplifying content to improve conversion rates for Screwfix

-We ran multiple rounds of user testing, at various stages of the project.
+I led multiple rounds of user testing at various stages of the project.

 I used a ‘contextual interview’ model.
-In plain language, that means talking to people, but giving them a prototype or existing web page to focus their attention, and asking them to complete a task.
-It’s a very efficient technique because it provides feedback on specific ideas, while allowing customers to talk about whatever comes into their head.
+That means interviewing customers, and giving them a prototype or existing web page to focus their attention.
+It’s a very efficient technique because it generates feedback on specific ideas, while allowing customers to talk about whatever comes into their head.

-The sessions were quite intense, sometimes iterating on the fly and evolving first sketches to nearly final designs within one day.
+The sessions involved iterating on-the-fly, and design ideas frequently evolved from first sketches to nearly-final designs within a day.

-It was also a great way to get qualitative insight into people’s lives – understanding how, why and when they might interact with the client’s product.
+It was also a great way to get qualitative insight into people’s lives and how the company, the brand and the product fitted into their lives.

-Research insights were discussed in ‘hot-debrief’ sessions immediately after the interview, and next-steps or actions scribbled in notebooks.
+Research insights were discussed in ‘hot-debrief’ sessions immediately after each interview, and next-steps or actions scribbled into notebooks.

-I did not spend time (and money) creating large amounts of formal research documentation, which felt like a privilege: insights could instead be acted upon immediately, and fed directly into the design process.
+I did not spend time (and money) creating large amounts of formal research documentation: insights were fed directly into the design process.
 It felt like a very efficient way to work.

 A vocabulary for simplification

 The mental processes involved in making complexity disappear, and in making reading experiences feel light, can be difficult to isolate and describe.